-If you are unfamiliar with stretching, look up some full body stretch workouts to perform before each training session.
-This help loosen your muscles and increase performance.
+If you are unfamiliar with stretching, look up some full-body stretch workouts to perform before each training session.
+This helps loosen your muscles and increase performance.
 Also, never walk onto a competition court with cold muscles.
 Jog around, jump up and down or play a few practice games before competing.

 Before you face your opponents, run through the entire game in your head.
 Prepare yourself to take shots that take advantage of your opponents’ weaknesses.
 Try to watch your opponents play a few matches before you face them.
 This familiarizes you with their style and allows you to predict their moves.

 The best way to improve your game is to dedicate yourself to better practice sessions.
 If you are struggling to keep your form or make good hits, pause for a sip of water and regain your concentration before continuing.
 Make every shot your best shot, and try to dedicate an extra hour each week to practice alone.

 Improving your badminton game takes some time and energy; however, if you prepare well before stepping onto the court, your game becomes more successful with every match.

 When playing badminton, the type of shot you use depends upon your location on the badminton court and the stage of play.
 The basic badminton shots include serves, drop shots, drives, long drops, clears, and smashes.
 Let’s look at how these shots differ.